idoiten/lovelace-multiple-entity-row/README.md

       type: module
 ```

-The above configuration can be managed in the Configuration -> Dashboards -> Resources panel when not using YAML.
+The above configuration can be managed directly in the Configuration -> Lovelace Dashboards -> Resources panel when not using YAML mode,
+or added by clicking the "Add to lovelace" button on the HACS dashboard after installing the plugin.

 ## Configuration